MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/apps.md

 To configure or monitor Azure Logic Apps:

 1. Go to **Logic Apps**.
-2. Configure a new logic app: Select **Add** and follow the prompts.
+2. Configure a new logic app: select **Add** and follow the prompts.
-3. Manage existing logic apps: Select the desired logic app from the list.
+3. Manage existing Logic Apps: select the desired logic app from the list.

 ::: zone target="chromeless"